The two vessels will transfer from P&O Cruises Australia's fleet and start service in 2021

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Wednesday, March 18, 2015/Categories: News, Building and refurbishment, Ports and destinations
+Author: Rebecca Gibson/18 March 2015/Categories: News, Building and refurbishment, Ports and destinations

 The port of Longyearbyen in Norway plans to open a floating cruise terminal in 2017 if it can secure state funding next year.